Torgau (wargame): Movement and combat

 The game uses a complex series of movement turns blended with both offensive and defensive fire.
 Unlike many board wargames, melee combat is not initiated when units are adjacent.
 Instead, melee combat happens when enemy units occupy the same hex.
 Combat damage uses a step reduction system, where a unit's strength is gradually reduced as it takes more damage.

 Scenarios

 The game comes with only one scenario, a long game of 56 turns that covers the entire battle, where each turn represents 15 minutes of the battle.

 Publication history

 Torgau was designed by Frank Chadwick, and released as a zip lock bag game by GDW in 1974.

 Reception

 In the November 1975 issue of Airfix Magazine, Bruce Quarrie commented, "A considerable degree of sophistication is achieved with simple rules and devices, and after the opening moves [...] the game becomes fast and exciting.
 It forcefully brings home the principles of battlefield tactics and a single slip can bring disaster."
 Quarrie concluded, "Altogether a well-produced game and recommended."

+In the inaugural issue of Perfidious Albion, Charles Vasey called this "a rather long, complex game.
+It suffers from a lack of period feel, and yet it is the best simulation [of this period] available ...
+Nevertheless in its present form, Torgau is almost unplayable."

 In a 1976 poll conducted by Simulations Publications to determine the most popular board wargames in North America, Torgau was rated very highly, placing an excellent 7th out of 202 games.